GuyTeichman/xlmhg/docs/source/install.rst

 Installation
 ============

-Installing the xlmhg package should be straightforward on Linux, Windows, and Mac OS X. It only requires `Python 2.7.x or 3.5.x`__ to be installed.
+Installing the xlmhglite package should be straightforward on Linux, Windows, and Mac OS X. It only requires `Python >= 3.8`__ to be installed.
 If you have a different version of Python, you have to `install the package from source`__.